ShivanKaul/star-spec/draft-dss-star.md

 that clients only have their measurements revealed if they are part of a larger crowd, thereby achieving k-anonymity privacy (where k = REPORT_THRESHOLD).

-Each client report is as secret as the underlying underlying client data.
+Each client report is as secret as the underlying client data.
 That means low entropy client data values could be abused by an untrusted Aggregation Server in a dictionary attack to recover client data with fewer than REPORT_THRESHOLD honestly generated reports.
 To mitigate this, clients boost the entropy of their data using an Oblivious